LeonardoMoreira71512/LeonardoMoreira71512/README.md

 ## About Me
 23-year-old Computer Science graduate from Universidade do Algarve, passionate about AI, Full Stack, Web3, and n8n.
 Skilled in Python, Java, C, Django, React, Vue, PHP, Docker, and cloud services.
 I enjoy solving problems, building impactful solutions, and learning new trends.
 Outside tech, I enjoy going to the gym, do some running, and chillin' with friends.

-- 💻 BSc at Universidade do Algarve
+- 💻 BSc in Computer Science at Universidade do Algarve
+- 📍Currently Intern at Vanaci Prime working with n8n workflows and AI agents
 - 🌍 Portugal
 - 📧 leonardo2002moreira@gmail.com